Aesthetics by Dr Rachel

 Inflammatory Acne

 The more inflamed a breakout becomes, the higher the risk of scarring.
 Cystic and nodular acne develop deep within the skin and can cause significant damage to the surrounding tissue.
 As these lesions heal, the normal collagen framework is often disrupted.
-If the skin is unable to repair this structure evenly, indented or raised scars may form and remain in your skin.

 Picking and Squeezing

 Picking, squeezing, or repeatedly touching spots increases inflammation and can push bacteria deeper into the skin.
 This creates additional trauma and significantly raises the risk of scarring.
-Even relatively mild acne can lead to lasting marks if lesions are repeatedly traumatised during the healing process.

 Delayed or Inadequate Treatment

 The longer acne remains active and untreated, the greater the chance of scarring.
 Ongoing inflammation over months or years causes cumulative damage to the skin’s support structures.
-Early, effective treatment helps reduce both the severity and duration of breakouts, limiting the opportunity for scars to form.

 Genetics